-After completing our intake process, food is distributed to those in need in amounts appropriate for their family and situation by our Food Pantry located in our Warehouse.
+After completing our intake process, food is distributed in amounts appropriate for an individual or their family by our Food Pantry located in our Warehouse.
 Interfaith uses the National Poverty Level as a guideline for those qualifying for assistance to determine eligibility.
 Hygiene items, which are not covered by food stamps, are a great need for our clients.
 Those items are provided to clients in the same manner as our food services.
 Food and hygiene items are given out as often as possible, given the amount of food available.
-Special consideration is given to the elderly, veterans and disabled.
+Special consideration is given to the senior citizens, veterans and people with disabilities.
 Clothing is provided in our Clothing Boutique every day for free to those in need.

 Other local pantries may receive food from Interfaith’s food warehouse, when available, but must use the shared database, Charity Tracker, to prevent duplication of services.